ngxs/store/docs/recipes/immutability-helpers.md

 }
 ```

-## immer
+### immer

-Such code is complicated to maintain and accompany.
-It's not self-descriptive and will be a problem for upcoming developers.
-Let's see how we could re-write this code with the help of `immer`:
+`immer` is the most popular library that allows you to work with immutable objects in a more convenient way.
+The below code shows how to write the same code with the help of Immer:

 ```ts
 import { produce } from 'immer';